benwhalley/just-enough-r/docs/start_here.md

-### Vectors and lists {- #vectors-and-lists}
+## Vectors and lists {- #vectors-and-lists}

-When working with data, we often have lists of 'things': for example a list of measurements we have made.
+When working with data, we often have lists or sequences of 'things'.
+For example: a list of measurements we have made.

-- When all the things are of the *same* 'type', then in R this is called a *vector* (or a matrix if has 2 dimensions, like a table^[Or an array if it has more than 2 dimensions]).
+- When all the things are of the same type, R calls this a *vector*^[It's actually a matrix if has 2 dimensions, like a table, or an array if it has more than 2 dimensions.]).

-- When the list contains a mix of *different* things, then R calls it a *list*.
+- When there is a mix of different things R calls this a *list*.

-#### Vectors {- #vector}
+### Vectors {- #vector}

 We can create a vector of numbers and display it like this: